bencrbcp/uf-fall22/cis/module0x03_combined.md

 * Initial state:
     - nc is running on Kali, but Mac cannot make contact
     - Kali machine has outerouter web config running on 174.24.0.1
-    - After adding the port forward rule, the Mac can contact Kali on port 8080 with netcat (nc)